-Note: The Class field can be used to categorize a change based the approval process.
-Each Class can be mapped to a different approval process, which will drive the status transitions that can be defined as per the organization's requirement.
+You can use the Class field to categorize a change based the approval process.
+You can map each class to a different approval process, which drive the status transitions that can be defined as per the organization's requirement.

 You have the following options:

 - Standard—Indicates a change that is typically pre-approved (for example, a computer upgrade) and only requires an approval by the change manager.
-Standard changes follow the out-of-box change process defined as per ITIL specifications.
-This configuration is not provided out of box.
+The Standard changes follow the out-of-the-box change process defined as per ITIL specifications and a defined procedure with a well understood risk assessment.

-- Emergency indicates a change that resolves an incident or problem deemed critical to business continuity and for which a workaround is not sufficient.
+- Emergency—Indicates a change that resolves an incident or problem deemed critical to business continuity and for which a workaround is not sufficient.
 These changes typically bypass the Normal change approval process and may have a process of their own.
 You must configure the approval process to follow Emergency changes.

-- Latent indicates a change that has already been performed, but a request was not originally raised.
-For example, a task implementer is assigned to replace the hard drive on a computer and then decides to upgrade the memory while the computer is open).
+- Latent—Indicates a change that has already been performed, but a request was not originally raised.
+For example, a task implementer is assigned to replace the hard drive on a computer and then decides to upgrade the memory while the computer is open.
 Latent timing automatically sets the request status to Completed after you save the change request.
 The Target Date for a latent change can be earlier than the current date.
-This out of box configuration of latent changes cannot be changed.
-Also, the Latent change requests are not displayed in the Change Calendar as the Change Calendar does not display closed change requests.
+This out-of-the-box configuration of latent changes cannot be changed.
+Also, the Latent change requests are not displayed in the change calendar as the calendar does not display closed change requests.
 We recommend not to use Latent changes, but given the complexities and requirements of the business, sometimes, these types of changes are made.
 It is important to track these changes to determine a process around them to avoid the same change occurring in the future.

 Specify the extent to which the change affects the business.
 The default value is 4-Minor/Localized.
 Impact is often directly related to the extent to which the service has degraded from agreed service levels.
 Impact can be measured by the number of people affected, the criticality of the system affected, and the loss of revenue as a result of the service degradation or disruption.